systemd/mkosi/mkosi/resources/man/mkosi.1.md

     qemu.

 `Ephemeral=`, `--ephemeral`
-:   When used with the `shell`, `boot`, or `qemu` verbs, this option runs the specified verb on a temporary
+:   When used with the `shell`, `boot`, or `vm` verbs, this option runs the specified verb on a temporary
     snapshot of the output image that is removed immediately when the container terminates.
 Taking the temporary snapshot is more efficient on file systems that support reflinks natively (btrfs or xfs) than on more traditional file systems that do not (ext4).

 `Credentials=`, `--credential=`
-:   Set credentials to be passed to systemd-nspawn or qemu respectively
+:   Set credentials to be passed to systemd-nspawn or the virtual machine respectively
-    when `mkosi shell/boot` or `mkosi qemu` are used.
+    when `mkosi shell/boot` or `mkosi vm` are used.
 This option takes a space separated list of values which can be either key=value pairs or paths.
 If a path is provided, if it is a file, the credential name will be the name of the file.
 If the file is executable, the